privacybydesign/irma-documentation/docs/overview.md

 ### Participants

 * *IRMA app*: (mobile) application that receives attributes, and can disclose them.
 Also called *client* as it acts as the client in the IRMA protocol.
-(In earlier documentation the term *token* is sometimes also used.)
 * *Service provider*: a party wanting to verify someone's attributes (in order to provide some service).
 * *Identity provider*: a party wanting to issue attributes to someone.
 * *Issuer*: uses an Idemix private key in order to issue credentials to a client, when instructed to by an identity provider